conjurer-rich/fast-flow-flywheel/pages/toolkit/facilitating-fast-flow-book.md

 That’s why I’m exploring a new book: **Facilitating Fast Flow**, for practitioners who want to turn signals into action and make structural change safer, faster, and more effective.

-It will bring together the tools, techniques, and facilitation patterns behind the Fast Flow Flywheel, including:
+It will bring together the tools, techniques, and facilitation patterns behind the Fast Flow Flywheel™️, including:

 - How to spot early flow signals and uncover hidden blockers
 - How to make and test Flow Decisions without triggering a big reorg